LivePersonInc/developer-center/pages/Documents/Security&Authentication/CookiesandConversationalCloud/overview.md

 ### Storage Data Types

-<div class="note">If no duration is specified for a Storage Type below, this means its duration is the browser session.</div>
+<div class="attn-note">If no duration is specified for a Storage Type below, this means its duration is the browser session.</div>

 **SecureStorage**